gaphor/presentations/large-gui-apps-with-python-and-gtk/slides.md

 1. Easy to work with.
 Python is a dynamically typed language.
 Since the code base gets larger, and we want to be extensible, we need to do some extra work to help with coding.
 2. modularity: this allows you to work on one part of the application without knowledge of other parts.
 3. Extensibility follows from modularity.
-Once a code base is modular, it should be easy to add new functionality
+Once a code base is modular, it should be easy to add new functionality.

 ---
 ## The case: Gaphor